't Hooft anomalies for staggered fermions: Conclusions

 In this paper we have shown that staggered fermions experience both perturbative and non-perturbative gravitational anomalies.
 To see these anomalies we need to generalize staggered fields to discrete curved spaces by promoting them to \KD fields.
 The perturbative anomaly breaks an exact global $U(1)$ symmetry of the massless theory down to $Z_4$ in even dimensions.
 If we try to gauge this $Z_4$ symmetry we detect the presence of a further 't Hooft anomaly.
 Cancellation of this anomaly requires the theory to contain multiples of two \KD fields.
 This constraint can also be seen in the presence of a mixed anomaly between the global $Z_4$ symmetry and a reflection symmetry when the latter is gauged by considering the propagation of \KD fields on non-orientable triangulations.
 It is quite remarkable that these anomalies are manifest even in these discrete systems and place direct constraints on the continuum infrared behavior of these theories.

+Similar exact lattice 't Hooft anomalies have been found for central branch Wilson fermions in two dimensions \cite{10.1093/ptep/ptaa003}.
+In this case it is again an exact staggered $U(1)$ symmetry, similar to the usual staggered $U_\epsilon(1)$ encountered in this analysis that plays a crucial role.

+In the continuum limit two staggered fields give rise to four or eight Dirac fermions in two and four dimensions respectively which matches the number of fermions which are needed to cancel off the discrete fermion parity and spin-$Z_4$ anomalies of Weyl fermions in two and four dimensions respectively \cite{Garcia-Etxebarria:2018ajm}.
+In odd dimensions the story is similar.
+Staggered fermion theories with four fermion interactions experience a 't Hooft anomaly associated with the $Z_4$ symmetry that can be cancelled only for multiples of two staggered fields.
+In one and three dimensions such theories yield eight and sixteen Majorana fermions in the continuum limit which again matches the number needed to cancel 't Hooft anomalies arising from time reversal invariance.
+It appears that the constraints arising from canceling gravitational anomalies of \KD fermions match those associated with the vanishing of a variety of discrete anomalies for Weyl or Majorana fermions.

-Two flavors of staggered fermions correspond to to eight flavors of Dirac or sixteen Weyl fermions in the continuum limit.
-This is the same number of fermions that are needed to cancel off a continuum spin-$Z_4$ anomaly of Weyl fermions -- see the review \cite{Garcia-Etxebarria:2018ajm} and references therein.
-Indeed, cancellation of all 't Hooft anomalies is a necessary condition for symmetric mass generation -- the appearance of a trivial gapped phase in theories of interacting fermions and these results also agree with results for gapping boundary states in topological superconductors \cite{You:2014vea, RevModPhys.88.035001}.
+As discussed earlier the cancellation of all 't Hooft anomalies is a necessary condition for symmetric mass generation -- the appearance of a trivial gapped phase in theories of interacting fermions and the constraints described in this paper agree with results for gapping boundary states in topological superconductors \cite{You:2014vea, RevModPhys.88.035001}.
 A general review that summarises and synthesizes these results can be found in \cite{Wang:2022ucy}.
 The cancellation of these anomalies also explains recent numerical studies of symmetric mass generation with staggered fermions \cite{Butt:2018nkn,Butt:2021brl}.
-It appears that gravitational anomalies of \KD fermions appear to capture the same constraints in the flat space limit as certain distinct anomalies of Weyl fermions.

-Finally we show how to construct a simple continuum \KD theory satisfying these constraints that separates into a mirror sector which can be decoupled from low energy physics and a light sector which can be identified with the Pati-Salam GUT model.
+Finally we show how to construct a simple continuum \KD theory satisfying these constraints that separates into a mirror sector which can be decoupled from low energy physics and a light sector whose matter representations and global symmetries match those of the Pati-Salam GUT model.
 It is interesting that considerations of gravitational anomaly cancellation for \KD fermions yield a well known GUT model.
-Furthermore, the \KD construction suggests the existence of a massive mirror or dark sector whose vacuum consists of a condensate of $SU(4)$ baryons together with excitations that couple only gravitationally to the Pati-Salam fields in the low energy sector.
+Furthermore, the \KD construction suggests the existence of a massive mirror or dark sector whose vacuum consists of a condensate of $SU(4)$ baryons together with massive excitations that couple only gravitationally to the Pati-Salam fields in the low energy sector.
 Clearly more work is needed to clarify whether these features can be exploited to construct models of relevance to cosmology.